-Hi, I’m Dr. Hadd — I make money math simple.
+Hi, I’m Dr. Hadd — I make everyday money simpler.

-Most people don’t need complicated finance.
-They need a plan that fits real life.
-I take a “explain with math, act with habits” approach—simple models first, then small changes you can keep.
+Most people don’t need complicated finance — they need a plan that fits real life.
+We take an “explain it simply, act with small habits” approach: clear, no-jargon guidance first, then changes you can actually keep.
+That same budget-conscious mindset now runs through everything we cover, from saving and debt to affordable home ideas and everyday meals.

 - Kind to your time: templates that do the heavy lifting.